1,500+ awesome elopements & counting

 When getting married in Ireland, will we need to travel there ahead of our wedding to submit our notification to the registrar in advance?

-If you are having a legally-binding civil ceremony, we can arrange for you to meet with the Registrar in Ireland between 2 and 5 working days before your wedding.
-You do not have to travel to Ireland any earlier than that as everything else can be completed remotely.
+If you are having a legally-binding civil ceremony, we can arrange for you to meet with the Registrar in Ireland 2–5 working days before your wedding.
+You do not have to travel any earlier, as everything else can be completed remotely.
 If you are having a symbolic ceremony, you can arrive on any date.

 Are the legal process & paperwork for a legally-binding civil ceremony expensive?